Prince William’s Partying: A Break Before A Tough Trip To City Where Diana Died

 “I take duty very seriously and I take my responsibilities very seriously, but it’s about finding your own way at the right time and if you’re not careful, duty can sort of weight you down an awful lot at a very early age.”

 The “so-called scandal in Verbier” seems to have more to do with a desperate attempt to stir up trouble than with any reality.
-Prince William’s partying was goofy, but not bad – except for William’s party dance, that can only be described as dancing “like a dad.”
+Prince William’s partying was goofy, but not bad – except for William’s party dance that can only be described as dancing “like a dad.”

 Prince William dancing to 'I got 5 on it' is hilarious ???????? leave him alone he's letting his hair down ????????????????????????????????